 Wide Bandgap Power Electronics for Aerospace and Renewable Energy Applications;

 Electromagnetic Interference and Power Quality Related to Power Electronics;

 Modeling and Control of Power Electronic Converters and Systems

 The following is a selection of recent publications in Scopus.
-Jian Sun has 202 indexed publications in the subjects of Engineering, Energy, and Mathematics.
+Jian Sun has 202 indexed publications in the subjects of Engineering, Energy, Mathematics.